 - LIFT-MTB's motorised devices have been designed exclusively for use on private land, for two-wheeled vehicles moved by human propulsion at the base.
-Any other application represents a dangerous condition for which LIFT-MTB accepts no responsibility. - LIFT-MTB power assist devices are high performance products that offer more power than conventional power assist devices and require a certain amount of dexterity.
-Use extreme caution, as operating at too high a speed can result in loss of control of the vehicle and possible injury to the user or any other person. - - It is the user's responsibility to learn the correct operating techniques: consult the bicycle's Owner's Manual and a specialist bicycle dealer if in doubt. - Try out the power assist or drive system on a flat, level and clear surface before moving on to rougher terrain - Always control your speed, make sure you are able to stop, use the system only in an open area, when you are sure you will not hit anything and at a reasonable speed.
-Improper installation and use of the LIFT-MTB system can lead to loss of control or an accident, with unforeseeable consequences and the possibility of serious injury. - Do not put your hands inside moving or potentially moving parts, use sturdy five-finger gloves that do not reduce the sensitivity and capacity of the grip. - - Do not modify the parameters of the system in order to obtain performances different from those foreseen by the manufacturer (example: + 36 volt battery) - Before starting any assembly operation, carefully examine the work area, looking for possible dangerous conditions.
-Avoid working in dark conditions, gather and use the right tools. - Concentrate properly and take all precautions before using components that may cause damage - It is useful when using your bicycle to wear a helmet and to drive with care and responsibility. - All extraordinary handling operations must be carried out only and exclusively by a qualified person authorised by LIFT-MTB. - Ensure that the system is switched off and the battery disconnected before carrying out any work. - A high load on the system (total weight over 100 kg and slope over 15%) requires a reduction in speed and regular breaks to prevent the system from overheating.
+Any other application represents a dangerous condition for which LIFT-MTB accepts no responsibility. - An electric bike equipped with kits capable of cycling at speeds greater than 25 km/h can only be cycled on public roads if indicated with: Approval, The user must be in possession of the driving license, safety and traffic license, The vehicle must be registered and equipped with individual protection (certified helmet, gloves, etc.), In its defect, the solo vehicle may circulate for private travel. - LIFT-MTB power assist devices are high performance products that offer more power than conventional power assist devices and require a certain amount of dexterity.
+Use extreme caution, as operating at too high a speed can result in loss of control of the vehicle and possible injury to the user or any other person. - - It is the user's responsibility to learn the correct operating techniques: consult the bicycle's Owner's Manual and a specialist bicycle dealer if in doubt. - Try out the power assist or drive system on a flat, level and clear surface before moving on to rougher terrain - - Always control your speed, make sure you are able to stop, use the system only in an open area, when you are sure you will not hit anything and at a reasonable speed.
+Improper installation and use of the LIFT-MTB system can lead to loss of control or an accident, with unforeseeable consequences and the possibility of serious injury. - - Do not put your hands inside moving or potentially moving parts, use sturdy five-finger gloves that do not reduce the sensitivity and capacity of the grip. - - Do not modify the parameters of the system in order to obtain performances different from those foreseen by the manufacturer (example: + 36 volt battery) - - Before starting any assembly operation, carefully examine the work area, looking for possible dangerous conditions.
+Avoid working in dark conditions, gather and use the right tools. - - Concentrate properly and take all precautions before using components that may cause damage - It is useful when using your bicycle to wear a helmet and to drive with care and responsibility. - All extraordinary handling operations must be carried out only and exclusively by a qualified person authorised by LIFT-MTB. - - Ensure that the system is switched off and the battery disconnected before carrying out any work. - A high load on the system (total weight over 100 kg and slope over 15%) requires a reduction in speed and regular breaks to prevent the system from overheating.